guardian/commercial/README.md

 To run the unit tests, run `yarn test`.

-To run the integration tests, switch to the `e2e` workspace to run `yarn cypress:open` or `yarn cypress:run` to run cypress integration tests.
+To run the Cypress integration tests, run `yarn e2e:open` or `yarn e2e:run`.

 ### Releasing